Sudhir Mahadevan (He/him/his)

 Biography

-I am an Associate Professor in Comparative History of Ideas, and Cinema and Media Studies.
-My PhD was in Cinema and Media Studies.
-I am the author of "A Very Old Machine: The Many Origins of the Cinema in India" (SUNY Press (US), 2015; Permanent Black (India), 2018), as well as essays published in Framework, Screen, Journal of South Asian Popular Culture, and TransAsia Photography.
+I am an Associate Professor in CHID, and Cinema and Media Studies.
+My PhD was in Cinema Studies.
+I am the author of "A Very Old Machine: The Many Origins of the Cinema in India" (SUNY Press (US), 2015; Permanent Black (India), 2018), as well as essays published in Framework, Screen, Journal of South Asian Popular Culture, TransAsia Photography, and Studies in South Asian Film and Media.

 Current research interests